The Right-Hand Little Finger: What About the Pinky?

 As guitarists, we focus a lot on our left-hand fingers (finding the right string and fret).
 And we do our best to play the correct string with the right hand fingers.

-But what about the little finger (aka “pinky) of the right hand?
+But what about the little finger (aka “pinky) of the right hand on guitar?
 Do we use it?
 When?
 And should we train it?

 Do We Use the Right Hand Little Finger (Pinky)?